The Fullerton Hotel Singapore: Post-war years

-In 1950s, The Fullerton Building became recognised as the unofficial public monument.
-It stood out of the City's Skyline as the most prominent feature of the waterfront.
-On its rooftop stood the lighthouse, whose beacon guided all ships approaching the harbour.
-In time, The Fullerton became the symbol of Singapore, appearing in every postcard, recognised by traveller and ship captains from all over the world.
-Singapore was remembered all around the world with the image of The Fullerton Building.
+In the 1950s, the Fullerton Building became recognised as an unofficial public monument.
+With its recognizable lighthouse, it stood out of the skyline as the most prominent feature of the waterfront.
+In time, the Fullerton became a symbol of Singapore, appearing in many postcards, recognised by travellers and ship captains from all over the world.

-In 1965, Singapore's independence from colonial status to nationhood took place at Fullerton Square.
-From the majestic background of the Fullerton Building, crowds declared their support for merdeka independence.
+In 1965, Fullerton Square hosted a rally for Singapore's independence.
+Before the majestic background of the Fullerton Building, crowds declared their support for merdeka independence.

 From the 1970s to 1995, the Inland Revenue Authority of Singapore used the building as its headquarters.
 Internal alterations were carried out on the building by the Public Works Department in 1985.
 The General Post Office, under Singapore Post, vacated the building in March 1996.
 Though plans were initiated to conserve the Fullerton Building after that, it was only gazetted as a conservation building by the Singapore Government in 1997.

 Redevelopment

 In 1997, Sino Land (Hong Kong) Company Ltd, a sister company of Far East Organization, acquired the Fullerton Building from the Urban Redevelopment Authority (URA).
 It spent close to another S$300 million converting Fullerton Building into a hotel and building the two-storey commercial complex One Fullerton opposite Fullerton Road.
 Renovation works on the Fullerton Building were completed on 8 December 2000.
 The Fullerton Hotel Singapore was officially opened by then Prime Minister Goh Chok Tong on 1 January 2001.

 The site, sandwiched between the Civic District and the central business district, was sold together with an underpass and the seafront site on which One Fullerton now stands for S$110 million.
 The two are linked by an air-conditioned underground pedestrian walkway with travellators.
 To ensure that the historical Fullerton Building continues to be visible from Marina Bay, URA specified a low building height for One Fullerton across the road.
-This also ensured that guests at The Fullerton Hotel would have unobstructed views of the sea.
+This also ensured that guests at the Fullerton Hotel would have unobstructed views of the sea.